BaptisteLeBourg/Sea-star-stable-isotopes/README.md

 - Depth: depth at which the sea star was collected
 - d13C: stable isotope value for carbon
 - d15N: stable isotope value for nitrogen
-- Trophic_group: trophic group of the collected sea star (?: unknown trophic group, Carnivore1: predator of active prey, Deposit-feeder: sediment feeder, Omnivore: omnivore, Pelagic-Carnivore1: predator of sessile prey, Pelagic-Carnivore2: predator of encrusting prey, Pelagic-Omnivore: pelagos-base omnivore, Pelagic-Suspension-feeder: suspension feeder)
+- Trophic_group: trophic group of the collected sea star (?: unknown trophic group, Carnivore1: predator of active prey, Deposit-feeder: sediment feeder, Omnivore: omnivore, Pelagic-Carnivore1: predator of sessile prey, Pelagic-Carnivore2: predator of encrusting prey, Pelagic-Omnivore: pelagos-based omnivore, Pelagic-Suspension-feeder: suspension feeder)

 EnvironmentalData.csv provides environmental data for each station where sea stars were sampled.
 The columns are:
 - ExpeditionID: name of the sampling expedition